Pseudoholomorphic tori in the Kodaira-Thurston manifold: Background

 To really make sense of the fundamental class of the moduli space or of the Euler class of the obstruction bundle one needs orientations.
 We therefore briefly recall how to orient our moduli spaces when they are clean.
 Recall that $D\dbar|_{W^{1,p}(\Sigma,u^*TX)}$ splits as a sum of its (Fredholm) complex linear and a (compact) complex antilinear parts.
-We abuse terminology by calling $\frac{1}{2}\left(D\dbar(\alpha,\eta,\xi)-\psi D\dbar(\alpha,\eta,\psi\xi)\right)$ the complex linear part of $D\dbar$ (it is only complex linear in $\xi$).
+We abuse terminology by calling